About the program

 What to expect

-Led by One Medical providers and health coaches, this program consists of six 2-hour sessions (every other week).
-We’ll provide resources and information on diet and exercise changes — designed to address your specific diagnosis — and teach you effective strategies to enable, advance, and maintain these changes to improve your metabolic and cardiovascular health.
+Led by One Medical providers and health coaches, this program consists of six 2-hour sessions (meeting every other week).
+We’ll provide evidence-based resources and information on diet and exercise changes, and teach you effective strategies to enable, advance, and maintain these changes to improve your metabolic and cardiovascular health.

 Our community-based approach focuses on coaching to change behaviors and troubleshoot challenges — with the added benefit of peer-to-peer learning and support.

 - Goal setting and encouraging a growth-oriented mindset

 - Eating a balanced, whole-foods, plant-based diet

 - Mondays, March 7th, 21st, April 4th, 18th, May 2nd, and 16th

 Time: 6:00 to 8:00 p.m.

 Where: Living Better is conducted online, via a HIPAA-compliant video platform.